KATESATOR/stepik_automation_course/README.md

 # stepik_automation_course
-practical tasks for learning automation on python new commit comment
+practical tasks for learning automation on python;
+new commit comment